 In the UE4 Editor, click beside the Launch icon to open Options for Launching on a Device:

 All Unreal apps that ship on the Oculus Store are recommended to implement the Entitlement Check to verify that the user’s app is legitimate.
-For information about how to implement the Entitlement Check, please see the Unreal Development Getting Started in the Platform SDK guide.
+For information about how to implement the Entitlement Check, please see the Unreal Development Getting Started in the Platform Solutions guide.

 When you are ready to distribute your application, an Android Distribution Keystore is required for submission to the Oculus Store.

 Before building your final release package, create a new Android keystore as described in the section “Manually Sign an APK” in Android’s Sign your Applications guide.
 Once you have generated your distribution keystore, in the Unreal Editor, go to Edit > Project Settings > Platforms > Android, scroll down to Distribution Signing, and enter the required information.